-The Fort Pitt Museum will explore how Pittsburgh nearly became a permanent part of Virginia as part of a new exhibition, Pittsburgh, Virginia, which opens on Saturday, Oct.
-5, 2019 and will be on display through fall 2020.
+The Fort Pitt Museum explores how Pittsburgh nearly became a permanent part of Virginia as part of its new exhibition, Pittsburgh, Virginia, which is on display through December 2020.

 From the 17th century through the American Revolution, Pennsylvania and Virginia had overlapping claims to much of present-day Western Pa.

 The Pittsburgh, Virginia exhibition will focus on the turbulent events of 1774, when the two colonies fought for control of Pittsburgh, while Lord Dunmore’s War put the fate of the Ohio Country and all of its inhabitants at stake.

 Using 18th-century artifacts and period imagery, the exhibit will tell a fascinating story about the lust for Indian lands (led by ambitious Virginian speculators like George Washington), colonial rivalries, and the quest to preserve sovereignty by all parties involved.

 The exhibit will also take a close look at the diverse community of Pittsburgh before the American Revolution, and will feature early handwritten documents highlighting the practice of slavery in Western Pennsylvania during, and after, the Virginian occupation.

 Pittsburgh, Virginia opens to the public on Saturday, Oct.
 5 and will be on display through fall 2020.

 Rare Artifact Debuted in Pittsburgh, Virginia Exhibit

 A carved powder horn making its debut in the Pittsburgh, Virginia exhibit is an important historic object that every Pittsburgher should see.

 Likely made within days of the British capture of Fort Duquesne, the powder horn (used by soldiers to safely carry gunpowder) is believed to be one of the earliest objects made in Pittsburgh.